 - Renewable-energy prediction: a weather analysis-based prediction model going from the atmospheric scenario forecast to the energy trading market.
-The application is meant to support the prediction of the production of renewable wind energy reducing risks related to severe ramp-up/down events.
-This is obtained improving the prediction of the high-localized meteorological variations at hourly scale, and combining high-resolution weather forecast, including data assimilation, together with artificial intelligence tools. - Air-quality monitoring: the application combines weather forecast with • emission forecasts from an industrial site; this can be used to activate mitigation actions as to delay production activities or to activate emission reduction treatments.
-To improve the quality of the day-to-day forecasts an ensemble of meteorological simulations, including data assimilation, is run at cloud permitting grid spacing (2-4 km) and combined with machine learning approaches on local meteorological measurements. - Traffic modelling: a framework for intelligent transportation in smart ٠ cities.
-The framework combines a traffic simulator, a traffic prediction model and intelligent routing methods to better characterize the road traffic based on combination of multiple data.
-To improve the quality of the model, the framework is extended to a calculate precise traffic model for all road elements at given time windows considering several data sources such as historical and real-time floating car data of moving vehicles.
-It is used for computation of traffic prediction and truly intelligent routing using various machine learning techniques.
+The application is meant to support the prediction of the production, the use and the commercialization of renewable wind, solar, and hydro-electric energy reducing risks related to severe ramp-up/down events.
+This will be obtained improving the prediction of the high-localized meteorological variations at hourly scale, and combining high-resolution weather forecast, including data assimilation, together with artificial intelligence tools. - Air-quality monitoring: the application combines weather forecast with emission forecasts from an industrial site.
+Based on the predictions, the industrial site can decide to deay production activities that may have an impact (e.g., increase of atmospheric releases) or to activate emission reduction treatments.
+Menitoring services aim at forecasting at a local scale generally no more than 10 km from emission sources; to improve the quality of the dev-to-day forecasts an ensemble of meteorological simulations, including data assimilation, will be run at cloud permitting grid spacing (2(4 km) and combined with machine learning approaches on local meteorological measurements. - Traffic modelling: a framework for intelligent transportation in smart cities.
+The framework combines a traffic simulator, a traffic prediction model and intelligent routing methods to better characterize the road traffic based on combination of multiple data to reduce congestions in the traffic infrastructures.
+To improve the quality of the model, the framework will be extended to a calculate precise traffic model for all road elements at given time windows and constantly up to date.
+This will consider several data sources such as historical and real-time floating car data of moving vehicles and weather data.
+Then it will be used for computation of traffic prediction and truly intelligent routing for global traffic optimization flow within a city using various machine learning techniques.